czou40/PassiveHapticRehab/README.md

 * You can set the DEBUG flag True in hands.py to visualize what is being seen and how your hands are being interpreted.
 * Improve the accuracy of the model by setting MODEL_COMPLEXITY to 1 inside hands.py
 * Make sure port 7777 is not used.
 If it is used, change the port number in both Unity and Python scripts.

+# Future Work
+* Create scripts to control a rigged 3d hand model for better visualization.
+* Import Figma designs to Unity.